 Section 2.
-The term of office shall be for one year starting June 1 of each year.
-The term of office shall be considered renewed unless notice of dismissal is given to the Executive Director on or before May 15 of a given year.
-In such an event, the Executive Director shall transfer all correspondence and records to his successor on or before July1.
+The term of office shall be for one year starting August 1 of each year.
+The term of office shall be considered renewed unless notice of dismissal is given to the Executive Director on or before June 1 of a given year.
+In such an event, the Executive Director shall transfer all correspondence and records to his successor on or before July 1.

 Section 3.
-The Executive Director shall be the chief executive officer and shall have the power to act, as he deems necessary in matters pertaining to the Association when a situation not covered in the Constitution or By-laws develops..
+The Executive Director shall be the chief executive officer and shall have the power to act, as he/she deems necessary in matters pertaining to the Association when a situation not covered in the Constitution or By-law develops.

 Section 4.
 The Executive Director may enter into discussion at all meetings but is not empowered to vote on any issue.

-Collect fees and dues and place these in a selected depository.
+- Collect fees and dues and place these in a selected depository.
 Keep an accurate record of all funds.
-Render a full and audited report to the Board of Directors at their meeting.
+Render a full and audited report to the Board of Directors at its meetings.

-Notify members of all regular meetings and be empowered to call special meetings pertaining to matters that he feels cannot be handled by mail.
+- Notify members of all regular meetings and be empowered to call special meetings pertaining to matters that he/she feels cannot be handled by mail.

-Appoint committees or administrative assistants whenever he feels it is necessary to properly conduct the affairs of the Association.
-The above-mentioned personnel must currently be, or have been in the past been, involved in coaching basketball at any level.
+- Appoint committees or administrative assistants whenever he/she feels it is necessary to properly conduct the affairs of the Association.
+The above-mentioned personnel must currently be, or have been in the past, involved in coaching basketball at any level.

 Section 6.
 A surety company, at the expense of the Association, shall bond the Executive Director for an amount to be determined by the Board of Directors.

 Section 7.
-It shall be the duty of the Executive Director to arrange for a bond on any Personnel that he might delegate to handle Association money.
-The bond hall be paid for by the Association and shall be equal to the bond of the Executive Director.
-The above mentioned personnel must currently be, or have been in the past, involved in coaching basketball on any level.
+It shall be the duty of the Executive Director to arrange for a bond on any personnel who might be delegated to handle Association money.
+The bond shall be paid for by the Association and shall be equal to the bond of the Executive Director.
+The above-mentioned personnel must currently be, or have been in the past, involved in coaching basketball on any level.

 Section 9.
-The Executive Director shall receive a salary equivalent to $650 per month in the first year, $850 per month in the second year and $1,000 per month thereafter.
-The salary is payable each quarter year.
-The salary may be adjusted by two-thirds vote of the Board of Directors.
+The Executive Director shall receive a salary equivalent to $650 per month in the first year, $850 per month in the second year and every month thereafter.
+The salary is payable quarterly.
+The salary may be adjusted by a two-thirds vote of the Board of Directors.

 Section 10.
-The Executive Director shall control all expenditures for conducting affairs of the Association, and his expenses shall be reimbursed by the association.
-The Executive Director shall have the travel allowance that is allowed by the IRS.
+The Executive Director shall control all expenditures for conducting affairs of the Association, and his/her expenses shall be reimbursed by the Association.
+The Executive Director shall have the travel allowance that is allowed by the Internal Revenue Service.

 Section 1.
-The Board of Directors shall be composed of at least eight Executive Board Members and 15 District Representatives.
-The Executive Board shall consist of the Executive Director, the Associate Executive Director, the President, the President-Elect, the Past President, the Director of Special Projects, the Media Specialist, the All-Star Director and the Assistant Directors.
-The Executive Director and the Associate Director shall have no voting privileges.
+The Board of Directors shall be comprised of at least eight Executive Board Members and 18 District Representatives.
+The Executive Board shall consist of the Executive Director, the Associate Executive Director, the President, the President-Elect, the Past President, the Director of Special Projects, the Media Specialist, the Indiana All-Star Games Director and the Assistant Directors.
+The Executive Director and the Associate Executive Director shall have no voting privileges.
 All other members of the Board of Directors have voting privileges.

 Section 2.
-The term of office for the nine Boys Directors and six Girls Directors shall be three years each, and they may not succeed themselves in the same office.
+The term of office for the nine Boys Directors and nine Girls Directors shall be three years each, and he/she may not succeed himself/herself to a full term in the same office.

 Section 3.
 The names of the Boys Directors and Girls Directors shall be determined by their seniority in office.
 The Director who is scheduled to leave office first shall be known as the Senior Director.
 The Junior Director shall be the Director who has the most time remaining in his tenure of office.

 Section 4.
 The Junior and Senior Directors from each District shall nominate an Active Member to replace the Senior Director by January 1 of each year.
-Directors will be elected by the memberships head coaches and the results will be announced in April.
+Directors will be elected by the membership’s head coaches of the given district.
+The voting results will be announced in April.